ardnew/softusb/host/hal/README.md

     // Stop disables the host controller and removes power from ports.
     Stop() error

+    // Close releases all resources associated with the HAL.
+    Close() error

     // Port Operations

     // NumPorts returns the number of root hub ports.